COMPLIANCE IS JUST THE BEGINNING

 Environmental risks are reviewed and assessed through a comprehensive due diligence process during the development, construction and operating life of each facility.

 During a project's development, multiple internal risk vetting sessions occur at progressively higher levels of management, and review sessions are held with senior executives prior to project approval by the NextEra Energy Board of Directors.
 These sessions include environmental representation to ensure environmental risks are being identified and managed.
-During a project’s construction and commissioning, NextEra Energy's corporate environmental licensing and permitting teams assist with environmental construction compliance to ensure that all environmental license and permit requirements are implemented.